k2view-academy/K2View-Academy/articles/19_Broadway/actors/07_masking_and_sequence_actors.md

     * If an interface is **IN-MEMORY**, uniqueness is checked only on a single node and not across a DC or a Cluster.

 * **TTL** - time in seconds to keep the masked values in the cache table.
 The default value is 86400 seconds (24 hours).
 If this parameter is 0, the masked value will not be deleted from the cache table.
-Note that the TTL is supported only when creating the k2masking keyspace in Cassandra or populating the interface parameter with IN-MEMORY value.
+Note that till Fabric 8 the the TTL was supported only when creating the k2masking keyspace in Cassandra or populating the interface parameter with IN-MEMORY value.
+Fabric 8 added support of a TTL also when the k2masking tables are created in Fabric system PostgreSQL DB based on the new expiration date field in the caching tables.

 * **onEmpty** - determines what to do with the input value when it is either an empty string or NULL: